 - 1. Good manners are expected of all pupils at all times. - 2.
 Pupils are expected to act on the instructions of College staff (teaching and non-teaching) immediately and without complaint. - 3.
 Aggressive or threatening behaviour, be it physical or verbal, is unacceptable.
-This is a Serious Offence. - 4.
-Bullying is a Serious Offence.
+This is a Serious Offence.

+- 4. Bullying is a Serious Offence.
 See the related policy P4 Anti-bullying for details. - 5.
 Explicit physical contact and public displays of affection are unacceptable. - 6.
 Pupils should pay particular attention to behaviour and appearance when off the College site. - 7.
 All visitors and College employees should be treated with respect and courtesy. - 8.
 Good manners and orderly behaviour are expected in the Refectory and the meal queues. - 9.
 Food may not be removed from the Refectory. - 10.
 Chewing gum is not allowed in the College. - 11.
 Pupils should not drop litter and are asked to pick up any they may find. - 12.
 In the Senior School, phones, music players, tablet computers and the like should not be used in College during the working day unless with specific permission from a member of staff.
-Further information may be found in the College BYOD Policy.
-Students who use their phones during the school day without specific permission from a member of staff should expect their phone to be confiscated for the remainder of the school day. - 13.
+Further information may be found in the College BYOD Policy. - 13.
 In the Junior School, phones, music players, tablet computers and the like should not be brought to College.
 Year 6 pupils who go home alone may bring in a mobile phone.
 This should be handed in to the form teacher at the beginning of the school day. - 14.
 The sending of inappropriate text or picture messages is likely to be considered a Serious Offence.
 See related policy P15 ICT and Acceptable Use for details. - 15.
 Pupils should not take photographs or videos of another pupil or member of staff or distribute that image without their agreement.
 Misuse of such images, especially if inappropriate, may constitute bullying or even a criminal offence (see Behaviour point 3 above).
 This may constitute a Serious Offence. - 16.
 Betting and gambling are forbidden.